Brionconroy/coffee-social-react/README.md

 ## Credits

-+ Thanks to the tutors at Coding instatute and to my mentor Anthony for guiding me through my project.
++ Thanks to the tutors at Coding instatute and to my mentor Gareth for guiding me through my project.
 I would also like to thank Katie Duggan for proofreading the content.

-+ This help me set up the time zone correctly  [Timezone](https://www.educative.io/answers/what-is-djangoutilstimezone)

 + Fontawesome for icons [Fontawesome](https://fontawesome.com/icons/rss?f=classic&s=solid)